blawson69/SpellEffects/README.md

 In accordance with Roll20's API rules ([https://wiki.roll20.net/API:Objects#imgsrc_and_avatar_property_restrictions](https://wiki.roll20.net/API:Objects#imgsrc_and_avatar_property_restrictions)), you can *only* use images that you have uploaded to your library.
 If you have purchased any through the Marketplace, you must first download them, then upload to your library.

 ## Config
-From the config menu, you can create Target Characters and access the Effects Menu.
-Enter `!aoe config` in chat to open the config menu.
+From the config menu, you can easily create Target Characters and access the Effects Menu.
+Enter `!aoe config` in chat to open up config.

 For games using the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped), you can also choose to restrict player access to only those effects that correspond to spells they have in their character sheets.
 The config menu has a link to toggle this feature on and off.
 The script *does not* try to detect the type of character sheets being used.